|

 Trains from above

-Prices depend on the train, the class, and the subclass.
-There are only two classes on the trains between Jakarta and Yogyakarta – Eksekutif and Ekonomi (bisnis class exists, but not on this route).
-The two available classes are further divided into subclasses using letters:
+Prices mostly depend on the train, the class, and the subclass.
+The trains between Jakarta and Yogyakarta come in only 2 classes – Eksekutif and Ekonomi (‘Bisnis class’ exists, but not on this route).

 • A, AA, AB, H, I, J for Eksekutif;